 The best online SAT prep courses build knowledge and hone test-taking skills.
 See what programs stand out and why.

 Black students face challenges at college.
 But with the right resources, they can thrive — find out more by reading this Black student college guide.

-Read about the 10 hardest colleges to get into, as well as what these schools look for during the admissions process.
+Discover the 10 hardest colleges to get into as well as what these schools look for during the admissions process.

 Following the lead of activist Greta Thunberg, Fridays for Future calls for a global strike this Friday to demand that world leaders address climate change.

 Find out what to do if you lose your job.
 Get tips on revising your resume, diversifying your job search, and preparing for interviews.

 Dissatisfied with your career?
 Learn how to recognize the eight signs you're ready for a career change and what steps to take.